jundalisay/spblist/content/en/research/descartes/man/section-01.md

  <!-- and for those which, because of their smallness, , I will be able to make them known to you more easily and more clearly by speaking to you of the movements which depend on them; so that it is only necessary that I explain these movements in order, and that I tell you by the same means which of our functions they represent.  -->

 <!-- of this machine -->

-First of all, the meats are digested in the stomach through the force of certain liquors.
+## {{< s v="3" >}} First of all, the meats are digested in the stomach through the force of certain liquors.

-- These liquors slip between their parts, separate, agitate, and heat them just as common water does the same to quicklime, or strong water those of metals.
+These liquors slip between their parts, separate, agitate, and heat them just as common water does the same to quicklime, or strong water those of metals.

 These liquors, brought from the heart by the arteries, become very hot.